Mood

 By the time venues reopened, the team had their first 30–40 devices installed in bars across Athens.
 It was enough to go out and raise.

 Going out to raise was humbling.
-The team was in their early twenties, with no business track record and no startup experience.
-More than 100 conversations ended in no.
+The team was in their early twenties, with no business track record, which meant that more than 100 conversations ended in no.

 Genesis Ventures saw it.
 The €250k pre-seed round closed, the team found their office on Asklipiou Street (the heartbeat of Exarcheia and Eirini's favourite street) and Mood started to look like a real company.